mclarenmp4-22/f1resultsdatabase_lite/README.md

+#IMPORTANT:
+GP Racing Stats has prevented scraping.
+This repository will no longer be supported or updated.
+Please move to [https://github.com/mclarenmp4-22/f1resultsdatabase](https://github.com/mclarenmp4-22/f1resultsdatabase).

 What was the last time a shared car was used in F1?
 What was Williams' average race finishing position from 1992-1997?

 With this database, you can answer all these questions and do a lot more cool things with this data.
 It's 75 years of Formula One history, all in 1 MB.